confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 GREATEST(col1, col2...)
 ```

-The largest value among the provided elements.
-Returns null if all
-elements are null, otherwise ignores null values.
+The highest non-null value among a variable number of comparable columns.

 ### `LEAST`